upleveled/express-guest-list-api-memory-data-store/README.md

 Click the "Fork" button in the top right corner of the page to create your own personal copy of the project.

+Click the "Share" button in the top right corner of the page, set "Visibility" to "Public" and click "Move Devbox" to create a public API.

 ## Related

 - [Naïve Guest List API with Expo API Routes](https://gist.github.com/karlhorky/46785c6f90924738fdb44bf2e1931f17)